mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 # The art of coding without coding with MATLAB Live tasks

-You're going about your day in the lab, analysing and collecting data, writing papers and drinking coffee when your PI sends you a message.
+You're going about your day in the lab, analysing and collecting data, writing papers and drinking coffee when your PI sends you a message with some data attached: [signaldata.csv](./signaldata.csv)

 ![](./yourtask.png)